SeanMott/KAR-Deluxe/README.md

 # Features

 ### General:
+- Expanded machines, just drop the dat and config file in the CT/Machines folder.
+Have as many as you want without replacing existing machines.
 - Added 8 additional Kirby Colors, complete with unique UI and HUD cosmetics.
 - Customize music in the new Music Settings menu within the Sound menu!
 Playlists save to the memory card.
 Can add new songs by simply dropping .hps files in the (audio/music) folder.
 - Change the music mid-game while paused.